Jglowsoap/Jimini/TRUST_LAYER.md

-# Jimini Trust Layer
+# Jimini Security Layer

-Lightweight, self-hosted AI governance inspired by enterprise solutions like Salesforce Einstein Trust Layer, AWS Bedrock Guardrails, and Azure AI Content Safety.
+Lightweight, self-hosted AI governance with zero data retention.
+Jimini provides policy-as-code enforcement for AI systems, protecting against data leaks, prompt injection, toxic content, and hallucinations.

 ## Overview

-Jimini provides policy-as-code enforcement for AI systems, protecting against data leaks, prompt injection, toxic content, and hallucinations.
-Unlike vendor-locked solutions, Jimini is open-source and runs entirely within your infrastructure.
+Jimini runs entirely within your infrastructure with no data sent to external vendors.
+All prompt and response content is evaluated in real-time and discarded immediately after policy decisions are made, ensuring zero retention of sensitive customer data.

-## Core Trust Capabilities
+## Core Security Capabilities

+### Zero Data Retention

+Jimini operates with a zero-retention architecture:
+- Prompts and responses are evaluated in-memory only
+- No LLM content is persisted to disk or databases
+- Only policy decisions and metadata are logged (configurable)
+- Audit logs contain rule matches and decisions, not user content
+- Full control over what metadata is retained and for how long

 ### Data Protection